8 of the Worst Ways To Deplete Your Savings

 Paying Off Debt

 Using your savings to pay off debt can seem like a good decision at first.
-For example, say you take money out of your brokerage account to pay off your credit card.
-The credit card has a much higher interest rate than you are likely to earn in the stock market, so you might think it’s a good idea.
+For example, you take money from your brokerage account to pay off your credit card.
+The credit card has a much higher interest rate than you will likely earn in the stock market, so you might think it’s a good idea.

-But taking money out of the market means you could be losing out on possible compounding.
-Plus, since you are depleting your savings, you could end up having to take on more debt once again.
+But taking money out of the market means you could lose out on possible compounding.
+Plus, since you are depleting your savings, you could have to take on more debt once again.
 Instead, focus on paying your debt with the money you earn while keeping your savings intact.

 More From GOBankingRates